SOFIE-project/Marketplace/doc/examples.md

 # Example Use Cases of Offer Marketplace

-This document describes several application use cases that utilize the SOFIE Marketplace interfaces.
+This document describes several application use cases that utilise the SOFIE Marketplace interfaces.

 ## Flower Marketplace